HBprojects/Vectorial-Plot-Rpi-Pico/README.md

 0.01234, -0.01022,1.81200,0.02545,0.78459,0.89156,0.84100
 ```
 ### 5.4 Demo signal program.
-The program continuously streams a previously recorded ECG signal to the host graphical application through a USB serial port, this lets test the firmware and the host program very fast.
+The program continuously streams a previously recorded ECG signal to the host graphical application through a USB serial port, allowing the firmware and host program to be tested without difficulty.
 ```python
 # --- Parameters ---
 SCALE_FACTOR = 0.000435 #This value converts the table values to mS